This policy relates to Part 7, Division 5, Subdivision 4 of the NSW Residential Tenancies Act 2010.

 The purpose of this policy is to clarify how to manage breaches of tenancy agreements, including issue of Strike Notices to tenants.

-- Minor breaches include minor tenant damage for which the tenant accepts responsibility for payment, noise or nuisance incidents or other breaches where there is no risk of harm to others.
+Minor breaches include minor tenant damage for which the tenant accepts responsibility for payment, noise or nuisance incidents or other breaches where there is no risk of harm to others.

-- Serious breaches include anti-social behaviour that interferes with or threatens the safety of neighbours, co-tenants or members of a tenant’s household, significant tenant damage or use of the property for illegal purposes.
+Serious breaches include anti-social behaviour that interferes with or threatens the safety of neighbours, co-tenants or members of a tenant’s household, significant tenant damage or use of the property for illegal purposes.

-This policy applies to all Southern Cross Housing (SCH) tenants.
+This policy applies to all SCH tenants.

 All alleged breaches will be investigated.
-We will tell a tenant what has been alleged where appropriate, how this breaches the tenancy and that if the allegation is correct they must stop immediately.
+We will tell a tenant what has been alleged where appropriate, how this breaches the tenancy and that if the allegation is correct, they must stop immediately.
 SCH will also give tenants an opportunity to respond to the allegations.

-Tenants will normally be given an opportunity to rectify minor breaches, but continued instances of minor breaches or unresolved breaches may result in SCH issuing a Strike Notice.
+Tenants will normally be given an opportunity to rectify Minor breaches, but continued instances of Minor breaches or unresolved breaches may result in SCH issuing a Strike Notice.
 SCH may terminate a tenancy if three Strike Notices are recorded against a tenant within a 12-month period.

 Factors such as stress, substance abuse, retaliation for the actions of others or lack of awareness of the consequences will not be accepted as excuses for anti-social behaviour.